View more guides at Linux Wiki Guides

 Once linux was installed however (with up to date drivers), framebuffer worked perfectly fine, so I imagine it was simply the driver that was shipped with my year-old install disk that was the problem.

 All the core things, and a number of “fun” things, work great and out of the box on this laptop/tablet.
-Additionally, with a little configuration and elbow grease, it's been possible to get all the frills working too.
+Additionally, with a little configuration and elbow grease, it's been possible to get some more of the frills working too (exceptions include the keyboard light, which may be considered core feature or a frill).